LIT-Protocol/js-sdk/packages/networks/src/networks/lit-network-plan.md

 1.  **Task: Unit Tests for Network Modules**
     - Write unit tests for each network module implementation to ensure they correctly provide data according to the `LitNetworkOperations` interface.
 2.  **Task: Integration Tests**
-    - Update/create integration tests to verify `LitNodeClient` functions correctly with different network modules orchestrated by `getLitClient`.
+    - Update/create integration tests to verify `LitNodeClient` functions correctly with different network modules orchestrated by `createLitClient`.
 3.  **Task: Deprecate Old Configuration Paths**
-    - Gradually deprecate direct network configuration on `LitNodeClient` if the new `getLitClient` and network module approach is adopted.
+    - Gradually deprecate direct network configuration on `LitNodeClient` if the new `createLitClient` and network module approach is adopted.

 ## Open Questions/Considerations: